brevzin/cpp_proposals/118x_spaceship/add-spaceship-to-lib.md

         return lhs.name < rhs.name;
     }

 What if the `q`'s were equivalent?
-We end up walking through every element twice (in `lhs.q < rhs.q`) and then we end up walking through every element two more times (in `rhs.q < lhs.q`) - just repeating all the same comparisons we already did.
+We end up comparing every pair of elements twice (in `lhs.q < rhs.q`) and then we end up comparing every pair of elements two more times (in `rhs.q < lhs.q`) - just repeating all the same comparisons we already did.
 In the worst case, we invoke _four_ `<`s for each pair of `Legacy` objects.

 But if `vector<Legacy>` had `<=>` even if `Legacy` did not, an invocation of `<` would only have to compare each pair of `Legacy` objects twice - because once we walk through them once, we already know we're done and can consider the two `vector`'s `weak_ordering::equivalent`.